wangruihan2024/Cow-Trie-Concurrency-included/README.md

 Your trie should support 3 operations:

 1. Get(key): Get the value corresponding to the key.
 2. Put(key, value): Set the corresponding value to the key.
 Overwrite existing value if the key already exists.
-Note that the type of the value might be non-copyable (i.e., std::unique_ptr$<int>$).
+Note that the type of the value might be non-copyable (i.e., `std::unique_ptr<int>`).
 This method returns a new trie.
 3. Delete(key): Delete the value for the key.
 This method returns a new trie.
 None of these operations should be performed directly on the trie itself.
 You should create new trie nodes and reuse existing ones as much as possible.
+4. `operator==`: Actually it is not necessary.
+If you don't need this, just comment out.

 To create a new node, you should use the Clone function on the TrieNode class.
-To reuse an existing node in the new trie, you can copy std::shared_ptr$<TrieNode>$: copying a shared pointer doesn’t copy the underlying data.
-You should not manually allocate memory by using new and delete in this project. std::shared_ptr will deallocate the object when no one has a reference to the underlying object.
+To reuse an existing node in the new trie, you can copy `std::shared_ptr<TrieNode>`: copying a shared pointer doesn’t copy the underlying data.
+You should not manually allocate memory by using new and delete in this project. `std::shared_ptr` will deallocate the object when no one has a reference to the underlying object.

 For the full specifications of these operations, please refer to the comments in the starter code.

 #### Task2 : Concurrent Key-Value Store

 After you have a copy-on-write trie which can be used in a single-thread environment, implement a concurrent key-value store for a multithreaded environment.
-In this task, you will need to modify trie_store.h and trie_store.cpp.
+In this task, you will need to modify trie/src.hpp.
 This key-value store also supports 3 operations:

 1. Get(key) returns the value.
 2. Put(key, value).
 No return value.